-- On 20 December 2006 Investors Bank (IB) has signed a mortgage agreement with The Arab Investment Company (TAIC) in order to pledge number of 7954985 from the shares of Takaful Insurance company Bahrain in favour of and as security of the facility Murabaha 10,000,000 US\$ provided to International Investment Group- Kuwait (IIG) from TAIC.
-IIG did not be able to meet its obligations and debt has been rescheduled to IIG for several times without any tangible payment.
+- On 20 December 2006 Investors Bank (IB) has signed a mortgage agreement with The Arab Investment Company (TAIC) in order to pledge number of 8,352,705 from the shares of Takaful Insurance company - Bahrain in favour of and as security of the facility Murabaha US\$ 10,000,000 provided to International Investment Group- Kuwait (IIG) from TAIC.
+IIG was not able to meet its obligations and debt has been rescheduled to IIG for several times.
 As a result of no payment from IIG to TAIC, on 17 February 2009 TAIC has sent a legal notice to IIG whereby TAIC will direct all actions and measures provided by law to recover the debt owed to IIG, including revoking of the mortgage agreement, IB has came to know that TAIC has already begun to take legal proceedings in selling IB pledge shares to TAIC.
-IB took the decision to take its legal action against TAIC in order to protect its interest as soon as possible but the Bahrain chamber for dispute resolution has decline the case. - The related party on whose behalf the transaction was entered into has also agreed to reimburse the Bank for legal expenses and any losses arising on final settlement with the financial institution.
-Accordingly, in the opinion of the directors, no provision is required to be made in the financial statements against the investments pledged with the financial institution or for contingent claims that might arise on final settlement. - There are three labour cases running against the bank from three former employees seeking compensations as a result of alleged unfair termination of their services with the bank.
+IB took the decision to take its legal action against TAIC in order to protect its interest as soon as possible but the Bahrain chamber for dispute resolution has decline the case.
+Lately TAIC had run a commercial case against IIG, IB and GMG in order to force them jointly pay the amount of BD 2,226,761/360.
+TAIC won the case of the Bahrain Chamber for Dispute against the three parties and TAIC is working on the execution of the judgment in order to sell the pledged shares of Takaful International - Bahrain.
+Investors Bank with the other related parties have challenged the judgment before the cassation court and the case is still pending. - There are three labour cases running against the bank from three former employees seeking compensations as a result of alleged unfair termination of their services with the bank.
 The Bank's legal position is strong and a material liability to the Bank is not expected from the cases.